OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 Formerly known as UStream, IBM Cloud Video includes both streaming and video-on-demand solutions.
 Their product offers a good balance of streaming, monetization, and customization options.
 However, access to advanced features (such as full HD streaming) requires upgrading to higher-priced packages.

 A notable feature of IBM Cloud Video is its integrated CDN that runs on the Akamai content delivery system.
-Pricing varies but ranges between $99 to $999 per month depending on the options you choose.
+Pricing varies but ranges between $99 to $999 per month, depending on your options.

 Key Features